Introduction to Python Tutorial

 To avoid this, use the Module On Demand or

-test_import, replace the contents with the following code:
+In the DAT test, replace the contents with the following code:

-a = mod.my_utils.my_adder(1,3) print(a)
+a = mod.utils.my_adder(1,3) print(a)

-Finally, string paths, including relative paths may be used.
+mod object.
 Simply pass in the string as a parameter to the mod object:

-a = mod('my_utils').my_adder(1,3) print(a)
+a = mod('utils').my_adder(1,3) print(a)